 In simple terms, pronation is the flattening out of the arch when a person's foot first strikes the ground.
 The foot is a major shock absorber for the body.
 A normal person's foot will pronate starting when the heel first hits the ground until the heel lifts off the ground.
 Supination is the opposite motion of pronation.
 It allows the foot to be a more stable, rigid structure for when we push off on our next step.
 A normal person's foot will supinate starting when the heel first lifts off the ground until the foot leaves the ground.

 The truth is that we all pronate and supinate.
-Problems arise when we do too much of one motion and not enough of the other, or other imbalances cause improper load/ excess force on certain areas.
+This is normal.
+Problems can arise when we do too much of one motion and not enough of the other, or other imbalances cause improper load/ excess force on certain areas.

 Orthotics control the foot’s range of motion, and the manner in which forces go through the foot and leg.
 Muscles that counteract the range of motion can work overtime when a person over pronates or over supinates.
 This excess muscle contraction leads to inefficiency and fatigue.
 More recent thinking suggests that a person will develop painful symptoms when tissues are overloaded/ stressed beyond their capacity to handle such force.
 A foot with the proper biomechanics is much more efficient, requiring less energy.
-With orthotics not only do we aim to eliminate painful symptoms by rebalancing the load on tissues, but the more important goal is to restore foot function to as normal as possible, thus eliminating the cause of an issue - think of it as aligning the wheels on a car so that the tires wear evenly.
+With orthotics we aim to eliminate painful symptoms by rebalancing the load on tissues, but the more important goal is to restore foot function to as normal as possible, thus eliminating the cause of an issue - think of it as aligning the wheels on a car so that the tires wear evenly.

 Orthotics may also be recommended to those individuals requiring enhanced shock absorption (e.g. arthritics, atrophy of the fibrofatty padding), and athletes who desire enhanced performance.
 Patients with diabetes, heel spurs, sesamoiditis, metatarsalgia, gereralized foot pain, shin splints, pes cavus and pes planus, walking problems among other conditions may benefit from the use of foot orthotics.